 7. Inside Llewyn Davis

 In another world, I want this to be my favorite movie of the year.
 It has a lot of elements I absolutely love, and it feels like they're supposed to make an all-time favorite for me (but it still made the top ten!).
 Folk music, the 1960's, some gritty black & white New York cinematography, plenty of exposition and fun characters along the way - why is this not in my top five?!
 If I'm being honest - even if it was clearly a point of this movie - it's probably due to the coldness the movie projects.
-As much as I like him for what he does, I'm not sure Oscar Isaac has much natural warm to his acting; there's little there that makes me feel for his characters.
+As much as I like him for what he does, I'm not sure Oscar Isaac has much natural warmth to his acting; there's little there that makes me feel for his characters.
 And that's of course true here.
 There's no one we particularly "root" for; no one we're begging to see make it.
 It's simply a picture of this musician's life, and the details of this leg of his travels.
 It's still a great film, very finely crafted and acted, but not one in which I'm left "satisfied".
 Obviously that wasn't the goal of this film, I'm just saying - if that's something you want in your movies, you're not going to get it here.
 Oh, and that "joke" song - it's so terrible, but in the best ways.
 I actually love it!

 5. Before Midnight